mrijken/pytest_nlcov/README.md

 ## Usage with pytest

-When `pytest_nlcov` is installed, it will be discovered by pytest and excuted as last step to show you the test coverage of new lines.
+When `pytest_nlcov` is installed, it will be discovered by pytest and executed as last step to show you the test coverage of new lines.

 ```sh